ShikuriTinebu/Breaker/README.md

 If you're attempting to recreate the entire code for yourself, either for understanding or learning purposes, I recommend using the file for the Jetson Nano and running it through a code editor (I used Visual Studio Code).

-If you're just planning on running the code and testing it out, feel free to copy the code into your own code editor, or using my google colab with the link below. https://tinyurl.com/Shikuri-Breaker
+If you're just planning on running the code and testing it out, feel free to copy the code into your own code editor, or using my google colab with this link: https://tinyurl.com/Shikuri-Breaker

 ## Materials